How much sun is considered full sun?

 Like everything else in life, too much of a good thing can be bad.
 Likewise, you do not want to add too much soil amendments when planting, never more than 50%.
 If the plant finds the amended soil too nice in the planting hole, you run the risk of the roots not growing into the poorer quality surrounding soil.
 This is condition is known as the “bath tube effect” and can cause the plant to have less stability against the wind, poorer growth, and girdling roots.
 A girdling root is caused when a root grows across the trunk of the tree or shrub strangling off the plant’s food and water supply.
 A girdling root is a very serious condition which decreases health, stunts growth, and can eventually kill the plant.

-How do I tell if your plant is dead?
+How do I tell if my plant is dead?

 The easiest way to check if a plant is alive is to look for green tissue in the small outer branches.
 You can do this by using a pruners and removing a handful of smaller branches from different locations around the plant.
 If the wood inside of them is light green your plant is alive.
 If the wood is tan in color, hard, and brittle, your plant is most likely dead.
 Because it is common for plants to have a dead branch or two, it is important to check several locations on your plant before you declare the entire plant dead.